kubernetes/kubernetes/README.md

 If you need support, start with the [troubleshooting guide], and work your way through the process that we've outlined.

-That said, if you have questions, reach out to us
+That said, if you have any questions, feel free to [reach out to us][communication].
-[one way or another][communication].

 [announcement]: https://cncf.io/news/announcement/2015/07/new-cloud-native-computing-foundation-drive-alignment-among-container
 [Borg]: https://research.google.com/pubs/pub43438.html